MicrosoftLearning/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M03_Sharing_Team_Knowledge_using_Azure_Project_Wikis.md

 #### Set up an Azure DevOps organization.

-Follow instructions available at [Create an organization or project collection](https://docs.microsoft.com/en-us/azure/devops/organizations/accounts/create-organization?view=azure-devops).
-When creating the Azure DevOps organization, sign in with the same the user same account you used to set up the Office 365 subscription.
+If you don't already have an Azure DevOps organization that you can use for this lab, create one by following the instructions available at [Create an organization or project collection](https://docs.microsoft.com/en-us/azure/devops/organizations/accounts/create-organization?view=azure-devops).

 ### Exercise 0: Configure the lab prerequisites